Assumable Mortgages in Saratoga Springs Utah: Complete Buyer and Seller Guide 2026 | Kat Ashby

 NPR reported in February 2026 on real estate agent Charles Johnson, who successfully used an assumable mortgage to buy a Minneapolis duplex at under 3% — but who rarely tells his own clients about assumable mortgages.
 His reason: "It'd be like a bait and switch.
 I'm a huge advocate for it, but it's so narrow.
 I just don't want to manipulate people."
 The constraints — a lot of cash required, significant patience, very few qualifying homes — mean it isn't a realistic path for most buyers.

-The same NPR story reported the experience of Brendan Burroughs, a food service driver who tried to assume a Florida four-bedroom with a 2.5% rate.
-A loan officer at his servicer, Mr. Cooper, told him 1,500 people were ahead of him in the assumption queue — and then he didn't hear anything from the servicer for a full month.
-He eventually turned to a third-party assumption assistance company to push the process forward.
+The same NPR story reported the experience of Brendan Burroughs, who tried to assume a Florida home with a 2.5% rate.
+A loan officer told him 1,500 people were ahead of him in the assumption queue — and then he didn't hear anything for a full month.

 Kiplinger noted in February 2026 that assumption and processing fees, while lower than traditional closing costs, should be factored into the overall deal — and that the combination of equity gaps, timeline delays, and servicer-specific complexity makes assumptions most valuable "in the right situation."